 An adventure-packed itinerary

-During our eight-day stay in Uganda, we take you to various beautiful spots around the country.
+During your stay stay in Uganda, we take you to various beautiful spots around the country.
 Some of the exciting activities on the cards are:

-- Row in traditional dugout canoes on the lake to visit some of its islands
+• Row in traditional dugout canoes on Lake Bunyonyi to visit some of its islands, and zip line into the water

-- Go on a jeep and boat safari in Queen Elizabeth National Park
+• Go on a boat safari in Queen Elizabeth National Park's Kazinga Channel

 Trekking to see mountain gorillas